framtk/tsp-solver/README.md

 - **[-r number]**
 - **[-s number]**

--f is the relative path from the executable to the file containing the cities, it should work with the absolute path too but i haven't tested it
+-f is the relative path from the executable to the file containing the list of cities, it should work with the absolute path as well but i haven't tested it
 -r is the number of repetitions to run while searching for the best path
 -s is the seed to use